shariq1989/cookbook/content/recipe/belgium_waffles.md

 * ½ tsp Baking Powder
 * ½ tsp Salt
 * 1 cup Milk
+* 1 Egg
 * ½ cup Vegetable Oil
-* 1 Egg
 * 1½ tsp Sugar
 * ¾ tsp [Vanilla Extract](https://amzn.to/312UohR)

 #### INSTRUCTIONS

-1. Mix the ingredients, one at a time, in a large bowl, then mix well.
-Let the mixture stand at room temperature for 30 minutes.
+1. Combine the ingredients, one at a time, in the [mixing bowl](https://amzn.to/3paNZcK).
+Mix well, and then let the mixture stand at room temperature for 30 minutes.
 2. Preheat the [waffle iron](https://amzn.to/3kII2kI) by plugging it in and leaving it for a moment or two.
 3. Add 1/4 cup to 1/2 cup mix to the waffle iron, depending on the size of your iron.
+Cook according to the instructions on your waffle maker.
 4. Top with butter, maple syrup, and toppings of your choice.

 {{< start_recipe >}}